Project Morpheous

 - increased the visibility into the errors during processing and import

 Apart from customer onboarding, I used the Import tool heavily in combination with Mockaroo to create dummy data for product demos to potential customers.
-Thanks to the Import tool, I created around 10 such environments, incrementally gathering the feedback from the business 😄.
+Thanks to the Import tool, I created around 10 such environments, incrementally gathering the feedback from the business :smile:.

 Learnings